Towards the Evolution of Vertical-Axis Wind Turbines using Supershapes: Gielis superformula

 Example shapes\footnote{A supershape visualisation tool and its source code produced by Martin Schneider, licensed under Creative Commons Attribution Share Alike 3.0 and GNU GPL license, can be found at \url{http://openprocessing.org/visuals/?visualID=2638}.} generated with the superformula can be seen in Fig.~\ref{fig:superformula-shapes} where the cube, star, and heart can be generated from the same set of eight real-valued parameters; the torus requiring two additional parameters; the shell a total of twelve; and the m\"obius strip a total of fifteen.

 In contrast to the much studied superquadrics, there is relatively little prior work exploring applications of Gielis superformula.
 Morales et~al.~\cite{Morales:2008} used a GA to evolve $N$-dimensional superformula for clustering.
-Several 3D supershapes with human specified superformula parameters have been used to represent dielectric antennas that were evaluated under numerical simulations~\citep{Simeoni:2009,Simeoni:2011,Bia:2013}.
+Several 3D supershapes with human specified superformula parameters have been used to represent dielectric antennas that were evaluated under numerical simulations~\citep{Simeoni:2009,Simeoni:2011,Bia:2013}, leading to the January 2013 commercialisation of the representation for ultra-wideband antennas by Antenna Company,\footnote{Antenna Company \url{http://www.antennacompany.com}} Willemstad, Cura\c{c}ao, Kingdom of the Netherlands.

 Given a target shape it is often very useful to identify a representative formula, e.g., for compression.
 Optimisation methods, such as the Levenberg-Marquardt (LM) theory~\cite{Press:1992}, have typically been used to identify the best fitting superquadric parameters (e.g., \cite{GuptaBajcsy:1993}).
 However LM cannot retrieve all of the parameters required for supershape fitting.
 Bokhabrine et~al.~\cite{Bokhabrine:2007} used a GA to evolve all supershape parameters for surface reconstruction (i.e., a target-based approach) using an inside-outside function~\cite{Fougerolle:2006} for fitness.
 Voisin et~al.~\cite{Voisin:2009} later extended this to utilise a pseudo-Euclidean distance for fitness determination, yielding improved performance.